 It is also wise to be aware of rationalizing—the process addicts use to justify their destructive behaviors.
 "I don't have a smoking problem because I know I could stop whenever I want to."
 "I don't have an issue with drinking; drinking red wine every day is good for me."
 "I don't have a drug problem; these were prescribed to me by my doctor."

-2. Addictions to food
+2. Addictions to Food

 Food can serve an addictive purpose.
 When it does, people's eating habits take on a meaning beyond the simple enjoyment and gratification of physical hunger.
 Many people who suffer from eating disorders are utilizing food as a source of emotional gratification.

 This process often starts early in life when eating becomes the primary focus for the child who is starved for affection, attention or care.
 When we abuse food, when we indulge ourselves by overeating, we are protecting ourselves by in effect saying, "I don't need anything from anyone.
-I can feed myself.!!"
-Even the anorexic person, in refusing to eat, is still saying "I will not take food from anybody, I don't need anything from anybody, I control what goes in my body.!!"
+I can feed myself."
+Even the anorexic person, in refusing to eat, is still saying, "I will not take food from anybody, I don't need anything from anybody, I control what goes in my body."

 Think about your eating habits.
 What function does food serve in your life?
 Could you be using food in an addictive way?

-3. Addictions to activities or routines
+3. Addictions to Activities or Routines

 There are many ritualistic or repetitive behaviors that can be used as painkillers.
 Almost any behavior, when used repeatedly, will cut us off from feelings and therefore become addictive.
-This is why we feel compelled to overwork, shop too much, exercise too hard and spend too much time watching television, playing video games, browsing the internet, reading, gambling, and the list goes on.
+This is why we feel compelled to overwork, shop too much, exercise too hard, and spend too much time watching television, playing video games, browsing the internet, reading, gambling, the list goes on.
 The predictability and certainty of routines also act to temporarily reduce tension and anxiety.
 This is why we want to structure our lives with the same daily schedule, the same weekly diet, the same annual vacation.

 Think about your daily life.
 What are the activities that you may be utilizing in a repetitive, ritualistic way?
 Could you be using compulsive activities and routines to avoid feeling?

-4. Addictions to sex
+4. Addictions to Sex

 When young children are hurting emotionally, they realize that they can make themselves feel better by stroking and soothing themselves.
 Later, when they discover that touching themselves on the genitals is pleasurable, they can use masturbation as an escape from their psychological pain.
 Masturbation can become addictive because it is such an instant tension reliever.
-There is nothing wrong with masturbation but as with other activities, it can be destructive when used compulsively as a painkiller to cut off from feelings.
+There is nothing wrong with masturbation but, as with other activities, it can be destructive when used compulsively as a painkiller to cut off from feelings.

 Think about how you feel when you masturbate.
 Are your thoughts and feelings at the time taking you away from your real life experience?
-How do you feel afterwards?
+How do you feel afterward?
 Do you feel good or do you feel "out of it?"
 Could you be using masturbating as a way of cutting off from your feelings?